Spiced spinach dhal soup

 Add the stock, the red or puy lentils and their liquid, canned tomatoes, cayenne pepper and season with salt to taste.
 Cover and simmer for 5 minutes.
 Remove from the heat, cool slightly, then add the coconut cream.
 Blend, using a hand blender or in batches in a liquidiser, until the soup is almost smooth.
 Transfer to a rigid plastic container and leave to cool.
 Cover, label and freeze until required.
-If you are not going to freeze the soup please refer straight to the end paragraph of point 4.
+If you are not going to freeze the soup please refer straight to the end.

 Remove the soup from the freezer.
 You can now either leave it to thaw in the fridge for 24 hours, then transfer it to a saucepan the next day, or remove from the freezer on the day, run the base of the plastic container briefly under warm water and transfer it to a saucepan while still frozen.
 Cover and leave over a low heat until thawed.
 Simmer for 5 minutes, then add the spinach and most of the coriander leaves and cook for a further minute.
 Using a hand blender, blend briefly until the spinach is just roughly chopped.

 A comforting vegetarian one pot delight, a definite crowd pleaser.